Where to go for the Best Place to See the Red Centre?

-Geologists tell us the spectacular vertical cliff on the western side of Ormiston Gorge is mostly quartzite.
-Then, the upper part of the cliff is a fold containing horizontal Quartzite.
-Around 1km upstream is Ormiston Pound.
-Again Quartzite is the predominate rock type but the waterhole is surrounded by Quartzite which has been thrust aside, somewhere in the ages past, by the intrusion of the Ormiston Pound granite.
+Geologists tell us the spectacular vertical cliff on the western side of Ormiston Gorge is mostly quartzite – an extremely compact, hard, granular rock consisting mostly of quartz.
+The upper part of the cliff is a fold containing a horizontal Quartzite layer.
+Around 1km upstream is Ormiston Pound and the waterhole is surrounded again by Quartzite cliffs which has been thrust aside, somewhere in the ages past.
+In that process Ormiston Pound granite intruded into the cliffs.
 The granite has weathered over the years much more quickly than the Quartzite and now forms the sunken floor of the pound.

-The Aboriginal traditional owners of this region – the Aranda people, talk about the dreaming story which a group of Emus came to the waterhole from the East, and were hunted by a man whilst they were there.
+The Aboriginal traditional owners of this region – the Western Arrernte people, talk about the dreaming story which a group of Emus came to the waterhole from the East, and were hunted by a man whilst they were there.
+Ormiston is a sacred site to these people.
+It’s name in Western Arrernte is Kwartatuma.

 The Creation Story.